 GUIDE FOR AUTHORS

 Submission of Manuscripts

-- Manuscripts should be submitted through the online portal of the RMRJ: rmrj.usjr.edu.ph.
-However, it is also recommended that a “copy” submission be sent to email@example.com.
+- Manuscripts should be submitted through the online portal of the RMRJ: https://rmrj.usjr.edu.ph/ However, it is also recommended that a “copy” submission be sent to email@example.com.

-- Necessary supplement files ordocumentations (e.g. questionnaire, case, interview schedule) are sent as a separate file, then all information that might identify the author(s) must be deleted from the instruments.
+- Necessary supplement files or documentation (e.g. questionnaire, case, interview schedule) are attached as a separate file, then all information that might identify the author(s) must be deleted from the instruments.
 A copy of the research questionnaire or tools is encouraged for submission.
 The editors and the reviewers need to refer to these tools.

 - Revisions must be submitted within the time frame set by the Editorial Board.

 - Compliance with the Declaration Agreement for